 Under this authority, excess Department of Defense property (equipment) that might otherwise be destroyed, may be conditionally transferred to participating law enforcement agencies across the United States and its Territories.

 No equipment is purchased for distribution.
-All items were excess which had been turned in by military units or had been held as part of reserve stocks until no longer needed.
+All items were DoD excess equipment or had been held as part of reserve stocks until no longer needed.

-Since its inception, the program has transferred more than $6.9 Billion worth of property.
-In Fiscal Year 2018, $276 Million worth of property (based on initial acquisition cost) was transferred to law enforcement agencies.
+Since inception, the program has transferred over $7.7 Billion worth of equipment (based on the items Original Acquisition Value [OAV]).
+In Fiscal Year 2021, $196 Million (based on OAV) worth of equipment was conditionally transferred to participating law enforcement agencies.